 The Mystery of History

-Volumes I, II, and III of the projected four-volume Mystery of History series are a great resource for homeschoolers.
-They are designed so that even inexperienced parents can break free from traditional textbooks.
-They combine read-aloud information with age appropriate activities to create a multi-sensory curriculum for history and geography with a very strong biblical base.
-They are designed to be used with children in grades K through 8 for the first two volumes, although the reading level for Volume I is about third or fourth grade.
+The Mystery of History (MOH) series is designed so that even inexperienced parents can break free from traditional textbooks.
+The four MOH courses combine read-aloud information with age appropriate activities to create a multi-sensory curriculum for history and geography with a very strong biblical base.
+The first two volumes are designed to be used with children in kindergarten through eighth grade, although the reading level for Volume I is about third or fourth grade.
 The reading level advances about two years with each volume.
 Thus, the reading level for Volume IV is about ninth or tenth grade level.
 However, activities and suggestions are included to adapt each volume to a much wider age span.

 Titles for the volumes are: